Tutorial: Configure the weighted traffic routing method in Traffic Manager

-A common traffic routing method pattern is to provide a set of identical endpoints, which include cloud services and websites, and send traffic to each in a round-robin fashion.
+A common traffic routing method pattern is to provide a set of identical endpoints, which include cloud services and websites, and send traffic to each equally.
 The following steps outline how to configure this type of traffic routing method.

-Azure Websites already provide round-robin load balancing functionality for websites within a datacenter (also known as a region).
-Traffic Manager allows you to specify round-robin traffic routing method for websites in different datacenters.
+Azure Web App already provides round-robin load balancing functionality for websites within an Azure Region (which may comprise multiple datacenters).
+Traffic Manager allows you to distribute traffic across websites in different datacenters.

 To configure the weighted traffic routing method

 - From a browser, sign in to the Azure portal.
 If you don’t already have an account, you can sign up for a free one-month trial.

 - In the portal’s search bar, search for the Traffic Manager profiles and then click the profile name that you want to configure the routing method for.